 SCIENCE CONFIRMS WHAT TEACHERS ALREADY KNOW

-Most Kindergarten teachers recognize that their students are full of pent up energy.
+Most Kindergarten teachers recognize that their students are full of pent-up energy.
 They are young children after all.
-Therefore, giving them a chance to get the wriggles out is beneficial.
+Therefore, giving them a chance to get the wiggles out is beneficial.
 We don’t really need scientific studies to back us up.
 We’ve seen it for ourselves.
-Still it is good to point to the science, so here goes.
+Still, it is good to point to the science, so here goes.

 - Research shows that brain breaks result in better behavior.